shavez00/PHPUnit/README.md

-# Udemy Test Driven Development with PHP Unit
+# Test Driven Development with PHP Unit

-This is code used while I was doing the Udemy Test Drive Development with PHP Unit course
+This is code used while I was doing the Udemy and LinkedIn Test Drive Development with PHP Unit courses

 ## Getting Started